Skip to main content

 Best iron supplements during pregnancy

-Regardless of which supplement you choose, pay attention to the amount of “elemental iron” in the product.
-Elemental iron refers to the amount of actual iron in a supplement.
-It’s more important than total iron because elemental iron represents the amount of iron the body can absorb.
+Regardless of which supplement you choose, pay attention to the amount of “elemental iron” in the product when it comes to the dosage.
+Elemental iron refers to the amount of iron your body can absorb.
 It’s usually the smaller number on the iron product’s label.
 For example, a ferrous sulfate 325 mg tablet contains 65 mg of elemental iron.

 Is there such a thing as too much iron in pregnancy?